johnhelmuth/in-dire-straits-content/sessions/session-15-summary.md

 In the ensuing scuffle, the albino Invicta Baneseye was subdued by a combination of Jithal’s sneak tackle from the vent above the door, a clever use of Chris’s pheromones, and Steve’s calming words.

 Although they quickly disabled the head-cam, they realized that Chris, Steve, Delano, Thunterperg, and the So’enela Banesian Underground member would be identified from the head-cam’s live-stream.
-They needed to get out of their fast before the Invicta Baneseye’s compatriots showed up.
+They needed to get out of there fast before the Invicta Baneseye’s compatriots showed up.

 The So’enela agent and Thunterperg left the tunnels with Craln and his crewmates to *Lurbon’s Grackle* and the Dire Straits crew left for the Dire Straits.